lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## Creating your first script

 Open notepad.
 You will get up a new window.
 Type in some of the commands that you typed in earlier when you used python as a calculator.
 Notice which directory your command window is in (it says where you can type in the command).
 Save the file as first.py in the same directory.
+Note: windows might try to add the .txt extension to it.
+In that case, use the explorer to rename it so that it is only called first.py.
 Then, go to the command window.
 Run the program by typing in

 ```python
   python first.py